 The lodge can also arrange a number of different excursions to other islands in the archipelago, beaches, dive sites, sand banks and cultural sites of special interest.

-Flights to Mafia have in the past been very expensive but going in to 2017 we hear that the flights will be more regular and more affordable opening up this precious Indian Ocean gem to more of us.
+Flights to Mafia have in the past been very expensive but since last year flights have been more regular and more affordable opening up this precious Indian Ocean gem to more of us.

 Just 13 kilometres from Stone Town , Zanzibar and home to the rare robber or coconut crab, the world’s largest land arthropod, Chumbe is an award-winning private nature reserve.
 You can visit for the day from Zanzibar (permits required) or opt to stay at Chumbe Island Lodge, an eco- lodge on the island.
 There is a coral reef sanctuary and forest reserve.